Vivekyadv/FRIDAY-voice-assistant/README.md

 # FRIDAY Voice Assistant

-FRIDAY is personal voice assistant for windows created by VIVEK.
+FRIDAY is personal voice assistant for windows which will assists the end-user with day-to-day activities like general human conversation, searching queries in various search engines like Google, Bing or Yahoo, searching for videos, retrieving images, live weather conditions, word meanings making daily routine functions easier. <br/>

 FRIDAY can perform following tasks for you:
 * Date time and weather report